pranitastudent/Guju-FODMAP-CookBook/README.md

 <li> Additionally the IP has to specified and PORT.
 Hence :

 ` IP : 0.0.0.0.`
-` PORT : 5000` are inserted as key and value fields in Config Vars on Heroku </li>
+` PORT : 5000` are inserted as key and value fields in Config Vars on Heroku.</li>

 <li> The 'open app' on the top right can be clicked and the application should be fully visible and functioning.